 When people hear about cryptocurrency, most often they automatically relate it to investments and digital trading.
 A large part of this is caused by how bitcoin, the first cryptocurrency established, was able to gain its popularity.
 The world got to know bitcoin as the internet money that created millionaires out of a bunch of lucky and techy millennials.
-Many of them unaware of just how good an investment it was when they bought their first few bitcoins.
+Many of them were unaware of just how good an investment it was when they bought their first few bitcoins.
 Now, the story of these bitcoin millionaires has gotten thousands of people interested in investing in cryptocurrency.
 With the countless new blockchains being developed, they have a wide range of investment options.
-However, aside from giving people a chance to try their luck in the digital investment game, cryptocurrencies can be used in many other ways.
+However, aside from giving people the chance to try their luck in the digital investment game, cryptocurrencies can be used in many other ways.

 1. To get an Education